jjisan4480/Splunk_and_SOAR_Integration/README.md

 4. Set the Alert type to **Scheduled**, utilizing a Cron Schedule (e.g., `* * * * *` to run every minute for lab testing).
 5. Set the Time Range to the **Last 60 minutes**.
 6. Under Trigger Actions, click **Add Actions**, select **Add to Triggered Alerts**, and assign a **Medium** severity.
 Click **Save**.
-> *[Insert Screenshot: The configured Alert showing the schedule, trigger conditions, and the specific search query.]*
+> [Screenshot: The configured Alert showing the schedule, trigger conditions, and the specific search query.]

 ---